 “Expanding Notions of “Black Language” through Representations of Black Linguistic Diversity on TikTok.”
 Department of Anthropology & Linguistics Program, University of South Carolina, 2023

-Diversity discourses in U.S. higher education
+Diversity, equity, inclusion, and justice in U.S. higher education

 Methods